airborne-commando/OPSEC-OSINT-Tools/README.md

 - National Security and Intelligence Agencies, Law Enforcement, Businesses, Cybersecurity and Cyber-crime Groups, Privacy-Conscious People, Non-Governmental Organizations

   - The CIA[^odni-cia], Defense Intelligence Agency (DIA)[^dia], and Office of the Director of National Intelligence (ODNI) all use OSINT[^odni].
-  - OSINT can protect citizens (private or otherwise) from identity theft, sexual violence, and abuse.
+  - OSINT can protect citizens (private or otherwise) from identity theft, sexual violence, and abuse.[^fbi_behavioral][^bellingcat_sgbv]
-  - OSINT can monitor competitors, investigate new markets, and plan marketing activities.
+  - OSINT can monitor competitors, investigate new markets, and plan marketing activities.[^sba]
   - OSINT can gather intelligence about specific targets online.
   - OSINT can check how outsiders can break into their computing devices.[^ibm]
   - OSINT can be used on oneself to secure privacy.[^deleteme]